lailaeliotti1/HOME_FBU/README.md

 * [fill in your required user stories here]
 * User can view closest houses to them or close in compability by recommendation.
-* User can schedule a virtual tour
-* User can share house via text

 ### 2. Screen Archetypes